pelias/placeholder/README.md

 $ curl -s http://pelias-data.s3.amazonaws.com/placeholder/wof.extract.gz | gunzip > data/wof.extract
 ```

-now you can rebuild the `data/graph.json` and `data/store.json` files with the following command:
+now you can rebuild the `data/store.json` file with the following command:

 this should take 2-3 minutes to run: